Porto – Before and After the Camino! Part 2: After

 Porto – Before and After the Camino!
 Part One: Before

 As the city of Porto is one of the beginning points of the Caminho Português, we decided to stay a couple of days here prior to setting out on our Caminho.
 We would check out the city a bit while getting over the flight and adjusting to the time change.
 We stayed at Hotel Peninsular.
-It seemed to be in the heart of the city, but far enough away from the river that we wouldn’t be gauged for the views.
+It seemed to be in the heart of the city, but far enough away from the river that we wouldn’t be price-gouged for the views.

 Checklist: